RedHatInsights/ccx-notification-service/docs/clowder.md

 # Clowder configuration

-As the rest of the services deployed in the Console RedHat platform, the CCX Notification Writer should update its configuration using the relevant values extracted from the Clowder configuration file.
+As the rest of the services deployed in the Console Red Hat platform, the CCX Notification Writer should update its configuration using the relevant values extracted from the Clowder configuration file.